EthanStanbury/Pixel_Bot_Dev_Space/README.md

 ### Note: This is our GitHub, where all of our code is stored and logged.
-If you are looking for documetation head over to our [Google Drive Repository] (https://drive.google.com/drive/folders/16jXwYcN4NbzW0Ln2P1bCA10uX1lFQW0Q)
+If you are looking for documetation head over to our [Google Drive Repository] (https://drive.google.com/drive/folders/16jXwYcN4NbzW0Ln2P1bCA10uX1lFQW0Q?usp=sharing)

+## Weekly update

 ## Background & Questacon's Vision